nclskfm/nclskfm/README.md

 ### Joke of the hour
 <!-- joke -->
->Chuck Norris once rode a nine foot grizzly bear through an automatic car wash, instead of taking a shower.
+>When Arnold says 'I'll be back' in Terminator movie it is implied that he's going to ask Chuck Norris for help.
 <!-- /joke -->

-*Last update: Sat, 15 May 2021 13:30:15 GMT*
+*Last update: Sat, 15 May 2021 14:21:50 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)